 This is my second Restoration Hardware chandelier hack!
-You can see the first one here.
 I’ve mentioned several times before that my friend has recently moved into a new home.
 She’s been working like crazy making her little fixer upper pretty.
 I’ve been over there every chance I can to help.
-There’s no end to the DIY projects over there!
+There’s no end to the DIY projects there!

 Her dining room is my favorite space in the home.
 We did it completely with DIY projects and reclaimed furniture.
-No pictures yet, sorry.
-I’m waiting for a big reveal.
-So I showed my friend all the chandeliers at Restoration Hardware and asked her which was her favorite.
+Sorry, no pictures yet it’s still a work in progress!
+I showed my friend all the chandeliers at Restoration Hardware and asked her which was her favorite.
 She picked the Capiz Chandelier.
 The cost for that chandelier, shown below, is $695 for the smaller size.

 I wanted to do at least two rows for depth.

 Once I had that figured out, I began assembling the shells together.
-I had O rings already on hand that I was able to use for this.
+I had O rings (used for jewelry making) already on hand (these look similar) that I was able to use for this.
+If you can’t find those, you could also use fishing line to string these together.

 For each inner row of shells, I made a row of 5.
 For the outer sections, I made them in rows of 3.
 This way I would have the inner part of the chandelier hang lower than the outer, like the RH version.
 This was time consuming & I did it over a stretch of about a week, a little each night.
 I had a total of 200 shells, and this just about used them all.
 If you want yours longer, like the RH version, or more layered, you will need alot more shells.
 I took the frame outside & hung it from a plant hook in order to assemble it.
 I attached the rows of shells to the chandelier frame with the same O rings I used to attach the shells together.
 Once the 2 rows were complete I had a handful of shells leftover.
 I used these to make a few additional rows, and hung them from the innermost circle of the frame to better hide the light bulb.